 The WiCAN bridge & concentrator connects the physical CAN-bus to a proprietary 802.15.4-based 2.4GHz radio network.
 Such a network can consist of multiple bridges in order to join two or more CAN-bus segments to each other.
-Additionally these devices function as the concentrator and physical CAN-bus gateway for our WiCAN wireless CANopen-based sensor- and measuring devices.
+Additionally these devices function as the coordinator/concentrator and physical CAN-bus gateway for our WiCAN wireless CANopen-based sensor- and measuring devices.

 - Wireless bridge for CAN-bus data

 - Operates as CANopen® device with device monitoring & configuration and SYNC regeneration